|Length Overall||15’ 8.5"|

 Dues are payable to the Bullseye Association, and are due January 1 each year.

 Membership information is available on the Members page for dues current members only (requires a log in).
 Your information can be edited on-line or you may complete the Membership Form.
-You have the option of paying your dues by check, sent to the Treasurer, or by using your credit card or PayPal account through PayPal on our website.
+You have the option of paying your dues by check, sent to the Treasurer, or by using your credit card or PayPal account through PayPal by logging in as a member on our website.
+Pay dues from your membership information page.
 New members may create an account at the New Membership page.
 New members are accepted by an officer and are listed after dues are paid.

 - $30 Individual membership (one vote)